All About Spring Bulbs

 Arguably the easiest spring bulb to grow and with a large range to choose from, daffodils are fast to establish and look great as they fill out over the years.
 Protect sprouts from slugs and snails with Quash in winter.
 New varieties to Kings: Arial, Pipet, Apricot Whirl, Glorious, Curly and Precocious Available from: early January Plant: Feb–April Position: full sun Depth: 8–10cm Spacing: 10–12cm

 Tulip bulbs arrive in stores around late March.
-Tulips also need a cold winter to bloom well so put them into a paper bag and chill, then plant in late May.
+Tulips also need a cold winter to bloom well so put them into a paper bag in the fridge for a few weeks to chill, then plant in late May.
 When chilling make sure they are kept dry.
 Plant in part shade if you live in the North Island, as this will help keep the flowers in bloom for longer rather than have them wilt in the sun.
 New variety to Kings: Tres Chic Available from: late March Plant: March–April Position: full sun Depth: 5–8cm Spacing: 8–10cm

 Kings Bulb Collection

 Other bulbs available through-out autumn include Scillas, Muscari, Dutch iris, Iris reticulata, Ixia, Sparaxis and Crocus varieties.